Q. How do I let you know about changes to my details?

-A. We’ll deduct what you owe us from the next payment(s) we make to your business.
-Where we consider that those payments are not sufficient to clear the outstanding amount, we’ll contact you to make other arrangements for settlement.
+A. If you submit monthly transactions, we¡¦ll deduct what you owe us from the next payment(s) we make to your business.
+In situations where we consider that those payments are not sufficient to clear the outstanding amount, we¡¦ll contact you to make other arrangements for settlement.

 Q. What is a dispute?

-A. A dispute happens when a Cardmember notifies American Express about a charge on their statement which they don’t recognise and requests further information.
+A. A dispute occurs when a Cardmember notifies American Express about a charge on their Statement which they don¡¦t recognise, and then request further information.

 Q. What is a Chargeback?

-A. A Chargeback happens after an investigation of a dispute, where we debit your account by the amount of the disputed transaction and credit the Cardmember.
+A. A Chargeback occurs when, after investigating of a dispute, we debit your Account by the amount of the disputed transaction and credit the Cardmember.

 Q. Will I be notified of a dispute or Chargeback?

-Q. What do I do when I receive a Request for Information Letter?
+Q. What do I do when I receive a "Referral Request letter"?

-Q. What happens once I have responded to the Request for Information Letter?
+Q. What happens once I have responded to the "Referral Request letter"?

-- You do not send us all the information outlined in the Request for Information letter.
+• You do not send us all the information requested in the "Referral Request letter".